 - Search for "xMatters", and then click Install.

-To configure the ServiceNow endpoint in xMatters, you need the username and password for a ServiceNow API user to handle REST web service calls in ServiceNow.
-To successfully access the REST endpoint and execute the required integration requests, this user must have the x_xma_xmatters.xmatters_rest role that is added with the xMatters application.
-(For additional security, select the Web service access only check box on the user's details page.)
+To configure the ServiceNow endpoint in xMatters, you need the username and password for a ServiceNow API user to handle REST requests from xMatters to ServiceNow.
+To successfully access the REST endpoint and execute the required integration requests, this user must have the x_xma_xmatters.xmatters_rest role (added with the xMatters application).
+For additional security, select the Web service access only check box on the user's details page.

 For information about adding users and assigning roles in ServiceNow, refer to the ServiceNow documentation.

-Now that you've done the basic configuration in ServiceNow, you can configure xMatters.
-After you configure xMatters and copy some specific IDs and URLs, you'll need to return to ServiceNow to finish the setup.
+Now that you've completed the first part of the configuration in ServiceNow, you can configure xMatters.
+After you import the workflow into xMatters and copy some specific IDs and URLs, you'll return to ServiceNow to finish the setup.

-The communication plan (.zip file) attached to this article contains pre-configured integrations, forms, properties, and messages specifically designed for ServiceNow.
+The workflow (.zip file) attached to this article contains pre-configured integrations, forms, properties, and messages specifically designed for ServiceNow.
 Download the attached .zip file to a location on your local machine, but don't unzip it.

-- In xMatters, click the Developer tab, and then click Import Plan.
+- In xMatters, click the Workflows tab, and then click Import.

-- Once the import is finished, the plan should be automatically enabled.
-If it isn't, click Plan Disabled to enable the plan.
+- Once the import finishes, the workflow should be automatically enabled.
+If it isn't, click the Disabled toggle to enable it.

-The communication plan uses an endpoint with the ServiceNow authentication type.
-After you import the communication plan, you need to set the URL and authentication credentials (the user name and password for your ServiceNow API user) for the endpoint.
+The workflow uses an endpoint with the ServiceNow authentication type.
+After you import the workflow, you need to set the endpoint's URL and authentication credentials (the username and password for your ServiceNow API user).